gabordewit/SLIDE/README.md

 password = "INSERT YOUR OWN PASSWORD HERE - YES THE QUOTES NEED TO STAY BEFORE AND AFTER" slideApiUrl = "https://api.goslide.io/api"
 ```
 When the userdata has been set and you want to  get going, head over to devices and import the example VFIB file to get the basics behind the way in which the virtual device calls the scene and how the device itself is dynamically provisioned.
-For this to work it's important to do a dry run on the scene (instructions below) and to create four global variables in the panel section of Fibaro.
-Just create blank ones for the first three - they will be filled by the scene- but insert the scene id for the newly create code in the variable for slidescene.
+For this to work it's important to do a dry run on the scene (instructions below) and to create three global variables in the panel section of Fibaro.
+Just create blank ones for the first two - they will be filled by the scene- but insert the scene id for the newly create code in the variable for slidescene.
+So create scene, remember scene id, and then insert that scene id in the value when creating a global variable called Slidescene

 The following variables needs to be created to comply to the scene's storing syntax:
 - Slidetoken